Let’s start using Qgis2threejs plugin!

 File - Export to Web... menu entry to open this dialog.

-Select a directory to export the scene and press
+Select a directory to export the scene, check

 Open the .html file with a web browser.
 You can see exported scene in web browser.

-Please do not forget to ensure that you comply with the Terms and use for the data before publishing the scene to the web.
+Please do not forget to ensure that you comply with the Terms and use for the data before publishing the data to the web.

 Save the Scene as glTF¶